manureno/terraform-cheat-sheet/readme.md

 ```
 * Update the state file to match the actual infrastructure
 ```
-terraform refresh
+terraform apply -refresh-only
 ```

-##Targeting Individual Resources
+## Targeting Individual Resources
 In some situations, such as issue during the application of a plan, or complex infrastructure divergence,
 there ay be a need to manage resource individually.
 NB: This is an advanced usage that need extreme care to end-up with a consistent configuration/state/infrastructure

 * Apply change on a resource